 This 15-story mixed-use facility houses 640 students in shared and private bedrooms, as well as apartment-style suites.
 Each residential floor offers a full kitchen and seating area.
 Street-level retail and restaurant spaces enhance the neighborhood, while the second through fifth floors consist of 105,000 square feet of classrooms, UCF student services, and administrative spaces.

-The building also houses the Valencia College Walt Disney School of Culinary Arts and Hospitality which includes a pastry kitchen, classrooms, demonstration space and teaching kitchens.
+The sixth floor includes an outdoor amenity deck and the remaining floors are dedicated to housing.
+An attached seven-story garage accommodates staff, residents, and commuter students.
+The building also houses the Valencia College Walt Disney School of Culinary Arts and Hospitality which includes a pastry kitchen, classrooms, demonstration space, and teaching kitchens.

-Housing spaces are exhausted to a dedicated outdoor air unit to recover up to 70% of the sensible and latent energy while make up air is dehumidified by a desiccant wheel.
+Housing spaces are exhausted to a dedicated outdoor air unit to recover up to 70% of the sensible and latent energy while make-up air is dehumidified by a desiccant wheel.

-The design team developed requirements for audio visual systems, local area network infrastructure, and security systems to satisfy all building users.
+The design team developed requirements for audio-visual systems, local area network infrastructure, and security systems to satisfy all building users.
 With students from two institutions in the same facility, a state-of-the-art security system keeps residents and students separated and includes proximity badge access control to resident rooms, elevators, turnstiles, and stairwells.
 IP cameras and emergency call stations support the security system.